meilisearch/documentation/learn/advanced/updating.md

 If everything looks good, then congratulations!
 You successfully migrated your database to the latest version of Meilisearch.
 Be sure to check out the [changelogs](https://github.com/meilisearch/MeiliSearch/releases).

-If something went wrong, you can always roll back to the previous version and try again.
-Be sure to check out the [version-specific update warnings](#version-specific-update-warnings), and feel free to [reach out for help](https://discord.gg/meilisearch) if the problem continues.
+If something went wrong, you can always roll back to the previous version.
+Feel free to [reach out for help](https://discord.gg/meilisearch) if the problem continues.
+If you successfully migrated your database but are having problems with your codebase, be sure to check out our [version-specific warnings](#version-specific-warnings).

 ### Delete backup files or rollback (_optional_)